gonzalezjo/scanner-killer/README.md

 ## Impact

 Complete scanner denial of service.
 The system may be rendered completely unscannable.
-As a result, a vast amount of Kaspersky's security features are defeated.
+As a result, a vast amount of AV security features are defeated.

+## Example

+Create a folder named "1A" in C:\, so that AV scanners that perform full scans alphabetically will scan this folder immediately.
+Mark the folder as an NTFS compressed folder.
+Fill this folder with many slightly edited, malicious tarball bombs.
+The effect is catastrophic: a system full-scan can be rendered nearly impossible.